threefoldfoundation/tfchain/doc/transactions.md

 It is assumed that the reader of this chapter has already read [Rivine's Introduction to Signing Transactions][rivine-signing-into] and all its referenced content.

-> Note though that for the signing of 3Bot transactions the [Rivine encoding library][rivine-encoding] is used.
+> Note though that for the signing of ERC20 Transactions the [Rivine encoding library][rivine-encoding] is used.

 In order to sign an ERC20 Convert transaction, you first need to compute the hash, which is used as message, which we'll than to create a signature using the Ed25519 algorithm.